alexanderhong/alexanderhong.github.io/contents/blog/index.md

 ![Project banner](images/banner.png)

 <h3 id="10/31-11/6" class="anchor">10/31-11/6</h3>
 With our story moving forward in a direction that we're confident with, I was able to take a bit of a step back from actively working on revising the boards and animatic and focusing on the look of our character models.
 I refined the character sculpt based on discussions with the and Christine's critique on Monday, and also began the process of defining the character's low poly topology.
-I have yet to make the final clothing in Maya or completely fixed up the topology in Maya.
+I have yet to make the final clothing in Maya or completely fix up the topology in Maya.

 ![Full body of man, version 2](images/zbrush-turnaround.png)